Alfresco/alfresco-community-repo/CONTRIBUTING.md

 #### Pull requests
 * Describe what is in the code and include the JIRA number of the reported bug if applicable.
 * Follow the [Style guides](#style-guides)
-* Add/modify the tests to check the new code
+* Add/modify the tests to check the new code.
+The test coverage should be enough to support all of the changes to prevent regressions in future.
+Please, pay attention to the level of test being done.
+It is preferred to create unit tests as opposing to system/integration tests.
+Unit tests are simpler, easier to maintain and take less time to run.

 #### Style guides